brshallo/r4ds_solutions/docs/24-model-building.md

-# ch.
+# Ch.
 24: Model building

 * `data_grid`, argument: `.model`: if the model needs variables that haven't been supplied explicitly, will auto-fill them with "typical" values; continuous --> median; categorical --> mode
 * `MASS:rlm` robust linear model that uses "M estimation by default"